 In addition to bookstore, most universities in Thailand have their own libraries that are open for public with a slight access fee.

-The SE-ED website does offer online ordering and the aforementioned sordid cautionary tale costs a mere 316 baht.
+The SE-ED website does offer online ordering.
 Online payment options included credit cards, cash on delivery, LINE payment, and bank transfers.
 The order can be picked up at an actual location or can be delivered to a home address.
-Delivery cost is an inexpensive 30 baht, and if the order is 285 baht or more, delivery is free.
+Delivery cost is an inexpensive 30 baht, and if the order is 600 baht or more, delivery is free.

 While offering inexpensive deliveries and good options in terms of payment, SE-ED book stores lacks in the English department.
 However, if looking for a Thai piece of work or a dual language title, SE-ED book store is a good option.